 Skip Novak is widely considered the world’s preeminent authority on polar sailing.
 In 2016, Skip joined EYOS Expeditions as Director of Sailing Operations, combining his unsurpassed expertise in both sailing and motor yachts under one company.

 Skip’s notable sailing includes four Whitbread Round the World Yacht Races since 1977.
-In these races, he navigated the British Cutter Kings Legend to 2nd place and Simon Le Bon’s Drum to 3rd place.
+In these races, he navigated the British Cutter Kings Legend to 2nd place, and Simon Le Bon’s Drum to 3rd place.
 He also was project manager and skipper of the Fazisi, the first Soviet entry in the Whitbread Race.

-He is frequently asked to comment on high latitude adventuring and ocean sailing by radio, TV and print media.
+Skip is frequently asked to comment on high latitude adventuring and ocean sailing by radio, TV and print media.
 He is a regular contributor to many sailing magazines worldwide and currently has a monthly column for Yachting World.

 In 2016, he was awarded the Tilman Award by the Royal Cruising Club of London for his work pioneering Antarctic sailing expeditions.